Neil Salvi

 Neil Vijay Salvi (born 21 May 1965) is an Indian-born English educator and a former businessman and first-class cricketer.

 Salvi was born in Gwalior in May 1965.
 He emigrated to England with his parents at a young age, where he studied mathematics at Christ Church, Oxford.
 While studying at Oxford, he played first-class cricket for Oxford University in 1986 and 1987, making five appearances.
 He scored 131 runs in his five matches, averaging 18.71 with a high score of 36.

 Salvi later studied for an MBA at INSEAD.
 After graduating, he went into business founding a number of start-ups.
 He later left business to become a schoolteacher, teaching firstly at Highgate School before moving to Oundle School in 2018.
-Salvi is married with two daughters.
+Salvi is married with two daughters and a cat.